zero-radiance/zero-radiance.github.io/_source_/content/analytic-media.md

                 float    majK;
                 LookUpVolumeCoefficients(pos, dir, waves, absK, scaK, nulK, majK);
                 // Compute event probabilities.
-                // Use the Equation 73, or one of the alternatives from the paper. float absP, scaP, nulP;
+                // Use Equation 73, or one of the alternatives from the paper. float absP, scaP, nulP;
                 ComputeVolumeEventProbabilities(absP, scaP, nulP);